Skip to main content

 About The Program

-• Anthropological approaches to solving social problems.
+• Applying anthropological and sociological approaches to solving social problems

 What will I do in the minor?

-• The origins and development of human cultures and societies;
+• The origins and development of human cultures and societies

 How to enroll